Vietnam.vn - Nền tảng quảng bá Việt Nam

 Biểu tình trên sàn catwalk: Sự phản kháng cần thiết hay chiêu trò giật 'spotlight'? - Ảnh 2.

-Model Ayesha Tan-Jones speaks out about mental health by holding up her hands with the words “Mental health is not fashion” written on her palms - Photo: Vogue
+Model Ayesha Tan-Jones speaks out about mental health issues by holding up her hands with the words “Mental health is not fashion” written on her palms - Photo: Vogue

-Even big fashion houses with well-organized crisis management systems are not immune to these interruptions.
+Even big fashion houses with well-organized media crisis management systems are not immune to these interruptions.
 In October 2021, when Louis Vuitton presented its Spring/Summer collection, a social activist walked onto the runway with a sign reading “Overconsumption = Extinction” to protest wasteful lifestyles.

 Previously, Paris Fashion Week 2020 also witnessed a protester appear at Dior's show with the words "We are all fashion victims".